Open navigation

 College instructors can use Ascend to measure these learning conditions.

-When instructors implement Ascend, students are asked to complete a survey with carefully designed questions that have been developed and tested by leading researchers.
+When instructors implement Ascend, students are asked to complete a 5-10 minute survey with carefully designed questions that have been developed and tested by leading researchers.
 The questions help educators identify how students’ experiences in the classroom could be supporting or getting in the way of learning.
 This enables educators to take targeted actions to influence these experiences and, thereby, improve learning conditions over time.
+We recommend that instructors survey their students 3 times per semester so that they can monitor how conditions are changing over time and make real-time adjustments based on student feedback.

 Did you find it helpful?
 Yes No